big-ab-games/robo-instructus-blog/_posts/2017-09-08-how-good-was-your-code-really.md

 As a huge beneficiary of amazing open source code (as we all are really) I'm keen to contribute where I can.
 While Robo Instructus itself is closed source, the general purpose parts I develop along the way I will actively open up & shove on github.
 Since I'm developing Robo Instructus in [rust](https://www.rust-lang.org), this mean rust crates.

 I have a few projects you can find [on github](https://github.com/alexheretic).
 Highlighting one of the simpler ones; I've recently added a helper for reporting frame rates in a convenient way to my rust library [spin_sleep](https://github.com/alexheretic/spin-sleep).
-This tiny crate could be useful for FPS reporting in anyone's rust games & experiments, I'm using it calculate & update compute & frame rates in Robo Instructus.
+This tiny crate could be useful for FPS reporting in anyone's rust games & experiments, I'm using it to calculate & update compute & frame rates in Robo Instructus.

 ```rust
 // rust